Who is Katie Boulter?

 Height: 1,80m

-Katie Boulter, born August 1, 1996 in Leicester, England, is a 28-year-old British professional tennis player.
+Katie Boulter, born August 1, 1996 in Leicester, England, is a British professional tennis player.
 She comes from a sporting family; her mother played at national level for Great Britain.
 Boulter began playing tennis at a young age and was quickly noticed as a talented player.
 She reached the top 100 of the WTA rankings for the first time in 2018.

 Boulter is known for her powerful baseline game and her determination, especially after multiple injury spells in her career.
 She has several ITF titles to her name and represents Great Britain in the Billie Jean King Cup (formerly Fed Cup).
 Her income consists of prize money and sponsorship deals with brands such as Nike and Wilson.
 Despite injuries, she remains one of the most promising British tennis players on the circuit.